-Applications are open from June 2017.
+Applications for courses commencing in academic year 2018/19 will open from June 2018.
 You can either apply online through the Student Finance England website or download and print the application forms to send by post.note You will only have to apply once, even if your course is longer than one year.

 Note: The deadline for applying is 9 months after the first day of either:

 - Your first academic year if you're on a 1-year full-time course

 - Your second academic year if you're on a 2-year full-time course or a 3- or 4-year part-time course